santm/blog-markdowns/2023-01-26-poem-Ballad_of_the_Soldier.md

 Their footsteps rattle the earth
 Their faces betray no emotion of misery, anger, pain, or mirth Their trusty guns at their side
-The regiment at it’s  might
+The regiment at itâ€™s  might
 The soldiers march to the battle-field ready for the fight

 On this battleground